 Mildura VIC 3500, Australia

 Western Victoria is home to many of Victoria”s great attractions.
 The number one thing is the Great Ocean Road and the 12 Apostles.
+Many people go on an organized tour or take a road trip down Victoria’s coast.
 This region is home to Geelong, Victoria’s largest provincial city, and Ballarat, Victoria’s largest inland city.
 There is a number of National Parks and major tourist attractions in towns such as Bendigo, Ballarat and Warrnambool.
 The Western district is known for its dairy farms and rolling green pastures.

 Just before the historic arch that marks the start of the Great Ocean Road is the little town of Airey’s Inlet.
 Famous for its wide sweeping beaches and iconic lighthouse, Airey’s (as the locals call it) is one of our favourite places in Victoria.
 For a small town, Airey’s packs a big punch and is the perfect weekend getaway or stop on your Great Ocean Road trip.